 Melt the white chocolate almond bark or white chocolate according to the package directions.

-This was the chocolate doesn’t cool, and I can keep working with it for long periods of time.
+The melter keeps the chocolate nice and warm, which means I can work with it for long periods of time.

-DO NOT use liquid food coloring.
-It will make the chocolate seize up and your chocolate won’t be usable!
+Tip: DO NOT use liquid food coloring.
+It will make the chocolate seize up and your chocolate won’t be usable.

 Mold the Chocolate

-Use a spoon to add the melted chocolate to each egg mold that has Oreos in it.
+Use a spoon to add the melted chocolate to each egg mold.

-Use a toothpick or utensil to move the Oreo cookies around so that they look even on the egg and you can see them.
+Use a toothpick or utensil to move the Oreo cookies around so that they look even on the outside of the egg so you can see them.

 To check how the top of each egg will look, simply lift up the clear egg mold and look at the base.

-Once your eggs look how you would like them, tap the chocolate egg mold onto the counter a few times to release any air bubbles and smooth out the tops of the eggs.
+Once you like them, tap the chocolate egg mold onto the counter a few times to release any air bubbles and smooth out the tops of the eggs.

-Place the eggs into the freezer so that they are flat and leave them for a few minutes until they are all cooled and no longer liquid.
-Remove.
+Make sure they are flat, then leave them for a few minutes until they are cooled and no longer liquid.

-You could use just the egg halves if you like, but these eggs look much better when you put them together to create a whole round egg.
+You can use just the egg halves if you like, but these eggs look much better when you put them together to create a whole round egg.

-To make one whole egg, make sure the top of each chocolate egg half is smooth.
+To make one whole Easter chocolate egg, make sure the top of the hollow portion of each egg half is smooth.

-If it’s not smooth and even, run a knife along the top to smooth it out.
+If it’s not smooth and even, run a knife along the flat top to smooth it out.

-If you want to take your chocolate eggs over the top, then keep reading to see how to add some gold to those gorgeous eggs!
+If you want to take your chocolate eggs over the top, then keep reading to see how to add some gold!

 How to Add Gold to Your Chocolate Easter Eggs

-Now that you’ve learned how to make chocolate Easter eggs, let’s put on the finishing touches.
+Now that we’ve made the eggs, let’s put on the finishing touches.

 Mix up the Gold